dalecassidy/RoboND-Perception-Project/writeup_template.md

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

-This section clusters clusters and segments the objects.
+This section clusters and segments the objects.

 ```
     # TODO: Euclidean Clustering